 Siobhan McHugh is an internationally recognised oral historian, writer and documentary-maker, Irish-born but Australia-based.
 She’s the author of six books, over 60 radio documentaries, numerous print features and a short memoir and has co-scripted international television documentary on the Irish diaspora.
-In 2013, she founded the first journal of radio documentary studies, RadioDoc Review.
-Its board comprises top international radio documentary producers and scholars, who vote twice a year on the best audio documentaries and features from around the world.
+In 2013, she founded the first journal of radio documentary and podcast studies, RadioDoc Review.
+Its board comprises top international radio documentary producers and scholars, who vote twice a year on the best audio documentaries, storytelling podcasts and features from around the world.
 These dozen or so works receive two in-depth reviews, from different cultural perspectives, written by top producers or scholars.
 The aim is to develop critical analysis of this neglected form: to understand and articulate the principles that underpin the best audio storytelling and sound works.
 Podcasting has emerged as a fascinating force in audio studies and for her 2016 article, How Podcasting is Changing the Audio Storytelling Genre, Siobhan sought the views of key industry figures in the US, Europe and Australia.
 In 2016 she also got to review Ira Glass bringing dancing to audio storytelling and to interview Julie Snyder, EP and co-creator of Serial, which at December 2016 had exceeded 250 MILLION downloads for its two seasons (150 million for Serial 01).
 Julie must have done countless interviews, but she laughed heartily when as a veteran of editing down truckloads of tape, Siobhan zoomed in on the endless hours that go into crafting the seemingly effortless flow of well produced audio narrative.

 RadioDoc Review is invaluable!
 (Alan Hall, Falling Tree Productions, UK)